wahltinez/small-business-guide/03-website.md

 * [Weebly](https://weebly.com)
 * [SquareSpace](https://squarespace.com)
 * [Strikingly](https://strikingly.com)

+### Paid alternatives to Google Sites

+If you plan on processing online payments, [Shopify][12] can be a good all-in-one solution.
+It has a monthly maintenance fee, but it can be used to create a website, purchase a custom domain, manage social media listings, and process online payments.

 If you don't want to create your own website and want to pay someone to do it, there are many digital agencies that can create a website for you.
 This is a relatively expensive solution, but